elohimdzangare/Wireless-Sensor-Network/README.md

 ## Future Features (Not Built Yet)

 - **Remote reset for all nodes:** thought about having the gateway broadcast a reset command over ESP-NOW, but since nodes are asleep most of the time and ESP-NOW only reaches devices that are actually awake, this wouldn't reliably reset a sleeping node.
-Would need actual hardware (something like a relay or transistor on the gateway pulling each node's EN pin low) to force a reset regardless of sleep state.
-For now just resetting each node by hand during testing.
+Still trying to figure out a good solution for this that works with the nodes being in separate rooms.
 - **Rebuilding a day's data from the log file:** a MATLAB script that could take `sensor_log.txt` and reconstruct/replay what happened on any given day, instead of only being able to see things live.
+-  **Small LED screen on the gateway:** an idea to add a small display (like an OLED or LCD) to the gateway that prints the same messages currently going to Serial Monitor.
+Would mean you could see status/error messages without needing a laptop plugged in and Arduino IDE open, which would be useful once the gateway is meant to just run on its own.

 ---